mikegratton/dim/README.md

 * `scalar` -- the scalar type, e.g. double
 * `unit` -- the underlying unit array (it is a type all of whose instances are the same)
 * `type` -- the type of this quantity
-* `dimensionless` -- the unit in this system that is all zero
+* `dimensionless` -- the unit in this system that has zero for all dimension powers

 ### The `dimensionless_cast` Escape Hatch
 Dim allows you to "escape" from the confines of the library at will.
 The magnitude of a quantity